Reasons Not to Ignore Applicants with Resume Gaps

 Travel Brings Leadership and Perspective

-We praise travellers for their willingness to explore the unknown, expose themselves to new cultures, and to adopt new perspectives from around the world.
+We praise travelers for their willingness to explore the unknown, expose themselves to new cultures, and to adopt new perspectives from around the world.

 Despite that, potential employers can be turned off when they see resume gaps involving travel.
 It’s easy to think that someone decided to take the easy road instead of building a career.